Zypherion-Technologies/UnConfuserEx/README.md

 The switch remover can handle the normal ConfuserEx switch dispatcher shape.
 It walks blocks, recovers the next target, deletes dead blocks, and emits a sane method body.
 But there are samples where only part of the method is understood.
 If you mutate half a method and then discover it is still obfuscated, the output is worse than useless because now you have broken IL and no clean way to reason about what happened.

-So the local version snapshots the method body before touching it:
+So this version snapshots the method body before touching it:

 ```text
 instructions